didntpott/EcoAPI/readme.md

 - **SQLite Database**: Persistent storage of player economy data
 - **Economy Commands**: Full suite of economy management commands
 - **Developer API**: Easy-to-use API for developers to integrate with
+- **Customizable Messages**: All messages can be customized in the config file

 ## Commands